 Q: What time does the BP MS 150 start and finish?

 The start time for Saturday at Energy Corridor Park Row and Rhodes Stadium is 6:45 a.m. (weather permitting).
 The start time on Sunday is 6:45 a.m. (weather permitting).
 The Waller Stadium start is a rolling start from 8 a.m. - 10 a.m.
 The ride will officially end at 6:30 p.m. on Saturday and Sunday.

 The BP MS 150 routes are listed below.
 Breakpoints are located every 8-15 miles along the route featuring snacks, sports drink and water to keep you going.
 In addition, first aid stations, mechanical support, sunblock and rest room facilities are provided to meet all your needs.
 Check the Routes & Maps page for updates.

 Q: Where do I drop off my luggage?

 We transport your luggage the whole way from the official starting points to La Grange and then again to the finish at COTA.
 Luggage MUST be labeled with the rider number luggage tags included with your helmet number and bib numbers from your rider packet.
-There will be National MS Society luggage trucks at the starting points at Tully Stadium in Houston, Rhodes Stadium in Katy and Waller Stadium in Waller.
+There will be National MS Society luggage trucks at the starting points at Energy Corridor Park Row in Houston, Rhodes Stadium in Katy and Waller Stadium in Waller.
 Always pay close attention to the truck where you drop off your bag.
 Some teams have their own truck.
 In La Grange, there will be a luggage depot located on the way to the shower trucks (luggage arranged and sorted by rider number).
 You will drop off your luggage Sunday morning for transport to Austin at the same location you picked up your luggage on Saturday in the plaza area.
 There is a limit of 2 bags per participant with each bag weighing no more than 25lbs.